Skip to main content

 1. QR codes with custom designs see scan rates 50-80% higher than unmodified black-and-white codes.
 Color, logos, and branded frames signal legitimacy and attract attention.
 (Source: multiple platform case studies, 2022-2024)

 2. AI-generated QR code art emerged in 2023 using Stable Diffusion and ControlNet models.
-By 2025, multiple platforms (including QR-Verse's AI art generator) offer AI QR art with scan reliability above 95%.
+By 2025, multiple platforms (including QR-Verse's AI art generator) offer AI QR art with scan reliability above 95%, merging aesthetics with functionality.

 4. Color contrast remains the number one factor affecting QR code scannability.
 Codes with less than 40% contrast between foreground and background have failure rates above 15%.
 Dark-on-light combinations outperform light-on-dark in field testing.
 (Source: QR-Verse internal scan reliability testing)

 5. The minimum recommended print size for reliable scanning is 2 cm x 2 cm (approximately 0.8 x 0.8 inches) for hand-held materials.
 For scanning distances of 1 meter or more, the code should be at least 10 cm x 10 cm.
-(Source: ISO/IEC 18004:2015 QR Code standard)
+(Source: ISO/IEC 18004:2015 QR Code standard).
+See our complete size and print guide.

 QR Code Security Statistics

 As QR code usage grows, so does the attack surface.
-"Quishing" - phishing via QR codes - has emerged as a significant security concern.
+"Quishing" - phishing via QR codes - has emerged as a significant security concern for both consumers and enterprises.

 1. QR code phishing (quishing) attacks increased by over 400% from 2022 to 2023, according to cybersecurity firm ReliaQuest.
-Attackers place fraudulent QR codes over legitimate ones in public spaces, redirecting scanners to phishing sites.
+Attackers place fraudulent QR codes over legitimate ones in public spaces, redirecting scanners to phishing sites or malware downloads.

 2. The FBI issued a public warning in January 2022 about cybercriminals tampering with QR codes to redirect victims to malicious sites.
-The IC3 (Internet Crime Complaint Center) continues to track QR-related fraud reports.
+The IC3 (Internet Crime Complaint Center) continues to track QR-related fraud reports and has updated its advisory multiple times since.

 3. 71% of consumers cannot distinguish between a legitimate and malicious QR code by visual inspection alone, according to a 2023 survey by Ivanti (formerly MobileIron).
 This makes branded, recognizable QR codes an important trust signal.